-MW: I’m curious to know your focus in business for the next 12 months.
+MW: I’m curious to know your focus on business for the next 12 months.
 So if there were one or two things that you think are your priorities, what would they be?

-MH: I’m having some interesting conversations with some peak bodies at the moment around how they can provide adequate support.
+MH: I’m having some interesting conversations with some peak bodies at the moment about how they can provide adequate support.

-A lot of services are delivered by not-for-profits and see organizations might have an employee assistance program but it’s about helping people to change the behaviors on going around their health and wellness.
-You can have a debriefing service, for example a lot of not-for-profits work in environments where vicarious trauma is actually an issue.
+A lot of services are delivered by not-for-profits and some organizations might have an employee assistance program but it’s about helping people change their behaviors on going around their health and wellness.
+You can have a debriefing service, for example, a lot of not-for-profits work in environments where vicarious trauma is actually an issue.

-But there are a whole heap of things that you can put in your toolkit to reduce your stress, manage your health and wellness, be more open around those conversations, those kind of things.
-There is a space for coaching to actually support in education engagement.
+But there are a whole heap of things that you can put in your toolkit to reduce your stress, manage your health and wellness, be more open around those conversations, those kinds of things.
+There is a space for coaching to actually support education engagement.

 MW: Yes, really packaging what you’re doing and taking that out into companies.

 MW: I was talking to someone the other day and it’s all about timing.
-In September last year, I had conversations with a person.
-He’s a head of a peak body and they were worried about getting support, and decided to go a different way which is absolutely fine.
-Then only a week ago, I pick up the phone and say, hey, I’m just touching base to see how you’re doing and is there anything I can support you with?’
+In September last year, I had a conversation with a person.
+He’s a head of a peak body and they were worried about getting support and decided to go a different way which is absolutely fine.
+Then only a week ago, I picked up the phone and said, hey, I’m just touching base to see how you’re doing and is there anything I can support you with?’
 And that person said hey your timing is perfect.
 We need to have this conversation.
 So, you know, sometimes you as a coach who’s running a business, you don’t see the immediate effectiveness of those conversations that you are having.